 These are talks from some highly creative and inspiring people.
 They explain what creativity is all about and how everyone can improve that inner potential.

 Ken Robinson’s speech “Do Schools Kill Creativity?” is particularly interesting.
 That one is for you, the teacher.

-The curriculum doesn’t allow you to explore many free-style activities, but do this whenever you find the space: allow the students to explore a topic they are really passionate about.
-Some of them want to save the whales.
+The curriculum doesn’t allow you to explore many freestyle activities, but do this whenever you find the space: enable the students to explore a topic they are passionate about.
+Some of them want to save whales.
 Others want to become carpenters.
 Some want to be scientists.
 Some students like cooking.

 Set the tone with a fun assignment, and make sure to check how they are making progress.
 Keep asking for feedback, so you’ll know all teams are staying on track.

 Give them enough time for the team project.
 When the deadline is close, tell them to organize a presentation.
 You can feature all projects on the blog of your class, so every team will see what the others accomplished.